Soumen1080/what-is-internet/day 1/computer network.md

 The envelopes might travel on different routes and arrive out of order.

-When they arrive, your friend's TCP checks the numbers on each page to make sure none are missing.
-It then reassembles the pages in the correct order to recreate the book exactly as you sent it
 ==========================================================================
 # what is mail system ?

-How an Email System Works
+*How an Email System Works ✉️ ?*

 Sending an email is a surprisingly complex process that happens in seconds.
 It involves several key components and protocols:

-1. The Components (The "Postal Workers"):
+**1. The Components (The "Postal Workers"):**

-Mail User Agent (MUA): This is the email client or application you use.
+*Mail User Agent (MUA):* This is the email client or application you use.
 It's the interface where you write, read, and manage your emails.

-Examples: Gmail website, Microsoft Outlook app, Apple Mail app.
+*Examples:* Gmail website, Microsoft Outlook app, Apple Mail app.

-Mail Transfer Agent (MTA): Often called the "mail server," this is the software that transfers the email from the sender's mail server to the recipient's mail server.
+*Mail Transfer Agent (MTA):* Often called the "mail server," this is the software that transfers the email from the sender's mail server to the recipient's mail server.
 It acts like the sorting offices and delivery trucks of the postal service.

-Mail Delivery Agent (MDA): This is a small program that takes the email from the Mail Transfer Agent (MTA) and places it into the correct recipient's mailbox on their server.
+*Mail Delivery Agent (MDA):* This is a small program that takes the email from the Mail Transfer Agent (MTA) and places it into the correct recipient's mailbox on their server.

-2. The Protocols (The "Rules of the Road"):
+**2. The Protocols (The "Rules of the Road"):**

 Protocols are the standardized rules that allow different email clients and servers to communicate with each other.

-SMTP (Simple Mail Transfer Protocol): This is the protocol used for sending email.
+**SMTP (Simple Mail Transfer Protocol):** This is the protocol used for sending email.
 When you click "Send," your email client uses SMTP to push the message to your mail server, and that server uses SMTP to send it on to the recipient's mail server.

-POP3 (Post Office Protocol 3): This is a protocol used for receiving email.
+**POP3 (Post Office Protocol 3):** This is a protocol used for receiving email.
 When you use POP3, your email client connects to the server and downloads your messages to your device.
 The emails are typically deleted from the server after being downloaded.
 It's like going to the post office, picking up all your letters, and taking them home.

 IMAP (Internet Message Access Protocol): This is another, more modern protocol for receiving email.
 With IMAP, your emails stay on the server, and your email client just syncs with the server to show you a copy.
 This allows you to access the same email inbox from multiple devices (phone, laptop, tablet), and any action you take (like deleting or reading an email) is reflected everywhere.
 This is how most modern services like Gmail work.

-The Journey of an Email
+*The Journey of an Email*
-Here's a simplified step-by-step journey:
+**Here's a simplified step-by-step journey:**

-You write & send: You compose a message in your email client (MUA) and hit "Send."
+*You write & send:*You compose a message in your email client (MUA) and hit "Send."

-Sending (SMTP): Your client sends the message to your outgoing mail server using SMTP.
+*Sending (SMTP):* Your client sends the message to your outgoing mail server using SMTP.

-Transfer (SMTP): Your mail server looks up the recipient's address and uses SMTP to send the email across the internet to their incoming mail server.
+*Transfer (SMTP):* Your mail server looks up the recipient's address and uses SMTP to send the email across the internet to their incoming mail server.

-Delivery (MDA): The recipient's server receives the email and the Mail Delivery Agent places it in their specific mailbox.
+*Delivery (MDA):* The recipient's server receives the email and the Mail Delivery Agent places it in their specific mailbox.

-Receiving (IMAP/POP3): When your friend opens their email app, it uses IMAP or POP3 to connect to their server and retrieve the new message for them to read.
+*Receiving (IMAP/POP3):* When your friend opens their email app, it uses IMAP or POP3 to connect to their server and retrieve the new message for them to read.

 ============================================================================